alozano-77/AWS-SAA-C02-Course/README.md

   - will wait for a certain period of time
   - will wait until specific date and time
 - Choice
-  - different path is determined based on an import
+  - different paths is determined based on an input.
+This is useful if you want a different set of behavior based on that input.
+For example, you might want the state machine to react differently depending on the stock level of an item in an order.
 - Parallel
   - will create parallel branches based on a choice
 - Map